 It is important that all entrants should check the criteria for each award before entering.
 Please make sure your programme does qualify for the award category you are choosing.
 If you enter in the wrong category, you may be disqualified or the judges may be unable to consider your programme fully on its merits.

-Judges will not transfer programmes between categories if the programmes have been mistakenly entered.
-Nor will they move entries between categories for any reason.
+Judges are under no obligation to transfer programmes between categories if the programmes have been mistakenly entered.